- 3500+ Cashless Garages across India

 3. Do new cars come fitted with anti-theft devices?

 Nowadays, many cars come fitted with anti-theft devices.
 Most luxury car manufacturers such as Toyota, Ford Motors and Mahindra have an inbuilt anti-theft system in their high-end models.
 Even mid-segment players such as Maruti Suzuki have introduced anti-theft devices in many car models.
-Insurers want to make anti-theft devices mandatory in two-wheelers and commercial vehicles also as it would help reduce the cost of honoring insurance claims.
+Insurers want to make anti-theft devices mandatory in two-wheelers and commercial vehicles also as it would help reduce the cost of honoring motor vehicle insurance claims.

 4. What type of anti-theft device should you install?